This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 query, especially with a large amount of data (think millions or billions of rows), the row-oriented approach will be

-to satisfy the WHERE clause, and then count how many matches there are.
+to satisfy the WHERE clause, and then count the number of matches.
 With the row-oriented storage in

-year_published column is laid out sequentially, so for this sort of query, with millions or billions of rows, the
+year_published column is laid out sequentially.
+Therefore, for this sort of query, with millions or billions of rows, the

 column-oriented approach will be considerably faster.
 When you’re doing analytics, aggregate functions such as

-COUNT, SUM, AVG come up all the time, which is why the column-oriented approach is used in a large number of
+COUNT, SUM, AVG come up all the time, which is why the column-oriented approach is used in many analytics use cases, as described next.

 Analytics Use Cases

-Many data stores that are designed for storing and analyzing time-series data, such as metrics and logs, also use
+Many data stores designed for storing and analyzing time-series data, such as metrics and logs, also use

-column-oriented designs, as it’s common to perform aggregate queries on this sort of data (e.g., show me the
+column-oriented designs, because performing aggregate queries on this sort of data is common (e.g., show me the

 Big data

-Big data is a somewhat fuzzy term that relates to data sets that are vastly larger than what you can process using
+Big data is a somewhat fuzzy term for data sets that are vastly larger than what you can process using

-traditional data analytics systems, such as relational databases, document stores, and so on.
+traditional data analytics systems, such as relational databases and document stores.

-described their approach to batch processing huge amounts of data using distributed systems.
+described its approach to batch processing huge amounts of data by using distributed systems.
 This kicked off a wave of

 big data tools.
-Some of the major players in this space include Hadoop (an open source
+Some of the major players in this space include Apache Hadoop (an open source MapReduce implementation)

 Fast data